2023 Annual Adult Club Tournament

 - The semi-finals & finals for each Category will be a maximum of 2 hours long.
 The best of 3 sets will be played.
 If a set is 6-6, a 7-point tie breaker will be played (first to 7 – winning by 2 points).
 If the match is not complete after 2 hours, the person/team winning at that point will be declared the winner.
 If the match is still a tie when the second hour is up a single “sudden death” point will be played to determine the winner.
 The person who served the first game of the match will serve the “sudden death” point.
 The player or team receiving the “sudden death” serve decides on which side the serve will be received.

 - Deuce points will be played out for semi-finals & finals.
 For all other matches a maximum of 2 deuce points will be played, after which a “sudden death” point will be played.
 The player or team receiving the “sudden death” serve decides on which side the serve will be received.

 - In the event rain interrupts an existing match underway, players will need to schedule another time to complete the game.
 If the game is not completed in the allocated timeline, the person/pairing winning will be declared the winner.
 If the game is a tie the result will be determined by coin toss.

 - If a match is not able to be started because of rain, and court time is unavailable to the players prior to the Match Timeline, contact the Tournament Director to assist in rescheduling the match.

 - Coaching: No coaching or outside interference is allowed once a match has begun.
 If this occurs, the non-coached player has the right to immediately take the game (current game only) as his/her game won.

 - Dispute Resolution: The Tournament Director’s decision is binding in case of any disputes.
-If you feel the Tournament Director is being unfair or unjust, please feel free to join the Board and volunteer for the role in the upcoming year.
+If you feel the Tournament Director is being unfair or unjust, please feel free to join the Board and volunteer for the role next year.